todstoychev/ImageCropResizer/README.md

     php artisan config:publish todsto/image-crop-resizer

-The bundle has migrations inside, that create a table for the image names and the image contexts.
-To copy this migration files to your project run:

-    php artisan migrate:publish todsto/image-crop-resizer

-Run the migratio with:

-    php artisan migrate

 Open your ```app/config/app.php``` and add ```'Todsto\ImageCropResizer\ImageCropResizerServiceProvider', ``` to the providers array.
 Then add ```'ICR' => 'Todsto\ImageCropResizer\ImageCropResizer'``` to the aliases array.
 This will register 'ICR' as alias for the base bundle class.

 # Basic usage